selenide-examples/huge-form/README.md

 ### How to run

-To run visual comparision, just type from command line:
+To run visual comparison just type from command line:

 ```
 ./gradlew